Recommended Quarterly Technical SEO Tasks

 Task #4: Test & Optimize Website Speed

-Over the last three months has your website’s load time gotten faster, slower, or remained the same?
-Each quarter test the speed of your website’s top pages.
-It can be helpful to record the load times each quarter so that you can compare to prior speed tests.
+During each audit, test the speed of your website’s top pages including the speed metrics embedded in Google’s Core Web Vitals.
+It can be helpful to record the load times each quarter (or however often you conduct the audit) so that you can compare to prior speed tests.
 When testing speed, remember that it isn’t all about you.
-You also want to test the speeds of key competitor’s websites to make sure you aren’t just fast but that you are faster than everybody else in your industry.
+You also want to test the speeds of key competitor’s websites to make sure you are faster than everybody else in your industry.

 Task #5: Clean up Canonicals, Internal Links, and Redirects